Here's What Election Day 2018 Looked Like Around the Country

 Erin Kirkland for TIME

-Ivan Ruzic fills out his ballot for the midterm election at the Rock Dam Rod and Gun Club in Foster Township, Wisconsin, Nov.
-6, 2018.
+Ivan Ruzic fills out his ballot for the midterm election at the Rock Dam Rod and Gun Club in Foster Township, Wis.

 Nick Oxford—Reuters